 AM Gold Inc., (the "Company"), is an exploration and mineral development company listed on the TSX Venture Exchange (AMG:TSX.V) as well as the Frankfurt Exchange (AMX).
 The Company is currently developing exploration projects with associated mineral resources in the Yukon Territory, Canada as well as in southern Peru.
 This document is restricted to the description of the Pinaya Gold / Copper Property (the "Property") in Peru.
-More specifically, this report updates the mineral resource estimate on the Property.
-The previous NI 43-101 compliant resource estimate was completed in 2006 (Blanchflower, 2006).
+More specifically, this report summarizes scientific and technical information that post-dates the last report for the Pinaya Project filed in 2006.
+The contents that follow have been previously disclosed by way of press release, but this document represents the first all inclusive discussion post-dating the market downturn in 2009, a name change of the company, and the adoption of an all new corporate management and technical team.

-covers 19,200 hectares ("ha") in 35 contiguous concessions, in which the Company holds a 100 percent interest through its wholly owned Peruvian subsidiary, Canper Exploraciones S.A.C. ("Canper").
+The Pinaya Project area is situated in the eastern portion of the Andean Western Cordillera in southcentral Peru.
+The Property is comprised 19,200 hectares ("ha") in 35 contiguous concessions, in which the Company holds a 100 percent interest through its wholly owned Peruvian subsidiary, Canper Exploraciones S.A.C. ("Canper").
 The Company holds two other properties in Peru: the Minas Lucho Project located 65 kilometres ("km") southeast of Pinaya, and the La Mamita Project located in northern Peru.
-Both properties are of grassroots nature with no estimated mineral resources.
+Both properties are of grassroots nature with no material mineral resources.

 The project is a moderately advanced stage exploration project.
-A range of opportunities exist, insofar as ten mineralized zones and occurrences have thus far been identified, at least three of which are significant: the Gold Oxide Skarn Zone ("GOSZ"), the Western Porphyry Zone ("WPZ") and the Northwestern Porphyry Zone ("NWPZ").
+A range of opportunities exist, insofar as ten mineralized zones and occurrences have thus far been identified, at least three of which are significant: the Gold Oxide Skarn Zone ("GOSZ"), the Western Porphyry Zone ("WPZ") and the North-Western Porphyry Zone ("NWPZ").
 Additional exploration work is required to better assess the size, nature, grade and distribution of the mineralization contained in the seven other mineralized occurrences and zones: the Vizcachani, Montaña de Cobre y Oro ("MCOZ"), Antaña Este, Los Vientos and Saitocco Zones, and the Minas Jorge and Pedro 2000 mineralized occurrences.